FRBNY-DSGE/DSGE.jl/docs/README.md

 equation matrices implied by each draw of the parameter vector.
 This is to save time in the forecasting step since that code can avoid recomputing those matrices.
 In addition, to save space, all files in `save/input_data` and `save/output_data` are HDF5 files.

+# Extending or Editing a Model

+A particular model is defined by the files `mSPEC.jl` (which defines the model object for model number SPEC), `eqcond.jl` (which defines the equilibrium conditions) and `measurement.jl` (which defines the mappings from states to observables).
+To add new parameters, equilibrium conditions, or measurement equations, edit these files.
+The rest of the package implements the machinery necessary to solve and estimate the model parameters, and is model-agnostic.

 # DISCLAIMER